prthiaga/mcrouter-wiki/Cold-cache-warm-up-setup.md

 ```

 _Explanation_: All sets and deletes go to the "cold" route handle.
 Gets are attempted on the "cold" route handle and in case of a miss, data is fetched from the "warm" route handle (where the request is likely to result
 in a cache hit).
-If "warm" returns an hit, the response is then forwarded to the client and an asynchronous request, with the configured expiration time, updates the value in the "cold" route handle.
+If "warm" returns an hit, the response is then forwarded to the client and an asynchronous request updates the value in the "cold" route handle.

 More about mcrouter configuration see [here](Configuration).